AdobeDocs/dynamic-media-classic.en/help/using/best-practices-optimizing-quality-images.md

 >
 >Try out and discover the benefits of Dynamic Media image modifiers and Smart Imaging, using Dynamic Media [_Snapshot_](https://snapshot.scene7.com/).
 >
-> Snapshot is a visual demonstration tool, designed to illustrate the power of Dynamic Media for optimized and dynamic image delivery.
+> Snapshot is a visual demonstration tool, designed to illustrate the capabilities of Dynamic Media for optimized and dynamic image delivery.
 Experiment with test images or Dynamic Media URLs, so you can visually observe the output of various Dynamic Media image modifiers, and Smart Imaging optimizations for the following:
 >
 >* File size (with WebP and AVIF delivery)
 >* Network bandwidth
 >* DPR (Device Pixel Ratio)
 >
->To learn how easy it is to use Snapshot, play the [Snapshot training video](https://experienceleague.adobe.com/en/docs/experience-manager-learn/assets/dynamic-media/images/dynamic-media-snapshot) (3 minutes and 17 seconds).
+>To learn how to use Snapshot, view the [Snapshot training video](https://experienceleague.adobe.com/en/docs/experience-manager-learn/assets/dynamic-media/images/dynamic-media-snapshot) (3 minutes and 17 seconds).

 ## Best practices for image format (&fmt=) {#best-practices-for-image-format-fmt}

 * JPG or PNG are the best choices to deliver images in good quality and with manageable size and weight.
 * If no format command is supplied in the URL, Dynamic Media Image Serving defaults to JPG for delivery.
 * JPG compresses at a ratio of 10:1 and usually produces smaller image file sizes.
-PNG compresses at a ratio of about 2:1, except sometimes when images contain an empty background.
-Typically though, PNG file sizes are larger than JPG files.
+PNG compresses at a ratio of about 2:1, except when images contain transparent backgrounds.
+Typically, PNG file sizes are larger than JPG files.
 * JPG uses lossy compression, meaning that picture elements (pixels) are dropped during compression.
 PNG on the other hand uses lossless compression.
 * JPG often compresses photographic images with better fidelity than synthetic images with sharp edges and contrast.
 * If your images contain transparency, use PNG because JPG does not support transparency.